GargiMan/ipp/README.md

+# IPP

-# Files included that I'm not author of:
+Files included that I'm not author of:

-jexamxml.jar
+- jexamxml.jar
-options
+- options
-is_it_ok.sh
+- is_it_ok.sh
-test.php
+- test.php
-tests/
+- tests/

 # TESTS

 - you need the following in the folder with your source file:
   - `test.php` from this gist
   - `options` and `jexamxml.jar` from the `/pub/courses/ipp/jexamxml` folder on Merlin